Adjustable Rate Mortgage (ARM)

 Prime Rate

-The most favorable interest rate charged by lenders to qualified customers.
+The interest rate charged by lenders to qualified customers.
 Pacific Crest uses the Prime Rate as published in the Wall Street Journal.

 Remote Deposit Capture